manwar/perlweeklychallenge-club/challenge-111/abigail/README.md

 make use of the fact the input is sorted.
 For the majority of languages, the fact input is sorted does not offer additional benefits.

+For Perl, we make two implementations: one based on a hash, the other using binary search.

 ### Solutions
 * [AWK](awk/ch-1.awk)
 * [Bash](bash/ch-1.sh)